Marina (novel): Plot summary

 The novel begins with Oscar's reasoning about the past.
 And the main events start at the end of September 1979 in Barcelona.
 The novel narrates two parallel stories.

 The principal one is the history of Marina and Oscar.
 It is touching and emotional.
 The meeting of a mysterious girl called Marina completely changes the sentimental part of Oscar's life.
-One day she takes him to the cemetery of Sarriá where tells about the peculiar "lady in black" that comes here on the last Sunday of every month at ten o’clock in the morning.
+One day she takes him to the cemetery of Sarriá where she tells him about the peculiar "lady in black" that comes here on the last Sunday of every month at ten o’clock in the morning.
 That Sunday was no exception.
 Eventually, they decide to follow the woman and find out more about her.
 This shadowing involves them into an entangled and dangerous adventure.

 Then, the novel focuses on an enigmatic Mijail Kolvenik's life and his company.
 Mijail is a genius in creating of orthopaedic articles and medical prosthesis.
 He is motivated by an obsession to overcome the death and errors of human deformations.
 Tired of genetic degeneration that deforms and atrophies him, Kolvenik reconstructs his body before the illness entirely consumes him.
 "He’d turned into a hellish creature, stinking of the rotten flesh with which he had rebuilt himself..."
 Using the essence of Teufel, –the black butterfly that habits the sewage system –he develops a serum that sustains his life.
 After 30 years of his official death, Mijail Kolvenik comes back looking for the essence that maintains him alive.
 He has resurrected like the black butterfly from the sewages that "feeds on its young, and when it buries itself to die, it takes with it one of its larvae, which it devours when it comes back to life".

 Marina Blau and Oscar Drai penetrate this history hidden between suburbs and narrow streets of the dark and gloomy city.
 The scenery is decorated with rains, coldness, and with autumn colours that light the city of Barcelona that does not exist any more.
 There is the old orthopaedic prothesis plant of Velo-Granell.
 It is a sinister place that will lead the protagonists to an adventure with grave consequences.

 Another outstanding mystery to be revealed to Oscar is Marina's secret.
 A secret of the girl whose life impacts her behaviour and changes Oscar's life forever.